jfrog/log-analytics-datadog/README.md

 #### JFrog Artifactory Metrics dashboard

 This dashboard tracks Artifactory System Metrics, JVM memory, Garbabe Collection, Database Connections, and HTTP Connections metrics

+#### JFrog RTFS Metrics

+When RTFS is deployed as part of Artifactory, RTFS metrics are collected from `artifactory/service/rtfs/api/v1/metrics` and forwarded to Datadog with the `jfrog.rtfs` metric prefix.
+These metrics are available alongside standard Artifactory metrics in Datadog for monitoring RTFS-specific performance and health.

 #### JFrog Xray Logs dashboard